How to Stop Paint from Peeling Off Textured Ceilings and Walls

-When plaster or drywall texture ‘finish’ eventually dries off once applied to your wall or ceiling, the material (plaster/drywall texture) becomes ‘porous.’
+When plaster or drywall texture compound, once applied to the surface dries off, the material becomes ‘porous.

-When a surface is porous, and has to be painted (with wall & ceiling paint, mostly called EMULSION) the ability of the paint has to be runny/thin (in consistency) enough to be able to ‘sink/absorb into’ the freshly textured or plastered surface thus providing a ‘key’ ready to take the next one or two coats of paint to finish the job off.
-It’s as simple as that!
+When a surface is porous, the ability of the paint has to be runny in consistency, enough to be able to absorb into the textured / plastered surface, thus providing a ‘key,’ ready to take the next one or two coats of paint to finish the job.

-When this happens the paint of a thick consistency will just ‘lay on / over’ the surface, instead of sinking into it so it haven’t really keyed into the wall or the ceiling, making the entire effort unstable.
+When this happens the paint of a thick consistency will ‘lay on / over’ the surface, instead of sinking into it, so it haven’t really keyed into the wall or the ceiling, making the entire effort unstable.

 PROBLEM: - My drywall textured or plastered ceiling or wall is already painted but it is flaking & peeling off!

-Make sure it is actually the PAINT that is flaking off & not the plaster or drywall is coming away from the surface.
+Make sure it is actually the PAINT that is flaking off (and not that the plaster or the drywall compound is coming away from the painted surface?)